pytorch/tutorials/recipes_source/torch_export_challenges_solutions.rst

 Key requirement for ``torch.export``: No graph break
 ----------------------------------------------------

-`torch.compile <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>`__ speeds up PyTorch code by JIT compiling PyTorch code into optimized kernels.
+`torch.compile <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html>`__ speeds up PyTorch code by using JIT to compile PyTorch code into optimized kernels.
 It optimizes the given model using ``TorchDynamo`` and creates an optimized graph , which is then lowered into the hardware using the backend specified in the API.
 When TorchDynamo encounters unsupported Python features, it breaks the computation graph, lets the default Python interpreter handle the unsupported code, and then resumes capturing the graph.
 This break in the computation graph is called a `graph break <https://pytorch.org/tutorials/intermediate/torch_compile_tutorial.html#torchdynamo-and-fx-graphs>`__.